-Tactical Class Fitness Pre-Requisites
+Tactical Class Functional Fitness Prerequisite

-MVT requires students meet physical fitness prerequisites prior to attendance on any Tactical Class.
+MVT requires students meet functional fitness prerequisites prior to attendance on any Tactical Class.
 The prerequisites apply to all classes under the TRAINING > TACTICAL CLASSES tab on the website menu.
 It does not apply to those under the TRAINING > FIREARMS TRAINING menu.

 Classes the fitness prerequisites apply to:

-- HEAT 1, HEAT 2, HEAT CQB, HEAT FOF, HEAT TL, Night Firing.
+- HEAT 1, HEAT 2, CQBC, FOF, CLC, HEAT Night.

 Classes the fitness prerequisites do not apply to:

-- The fitness pre-requisites are designed to ensure a basic level of cardiovascular fitness and endurance and also the ability to safely get up and down from kneeling positions.
-This is essential to safety on class: the ability to get up and down from kneeling without waving, or muzzling others with, the rifle.
-A lack of fitness (or being ‘gassed’/ exhausted) leads to a lack of concentration which in turn can leads to safety issues
+- The functional fitness prerequisite is designed to functionally represent the strength, balance, activity, and basic physical fitness to ensure safety and the ability to effectively learn in a tactical training environment.
+The inability to safely and effectively get up and down from prone and kneeling positions, and a lack of basic physical fitness and endurance, will cause a safety issue and also reduce the effectiveness of the learning experience for the student.
+This is essential to safety on class: the ability to get up and down from kneeling / prone without waving, or muzzling others with, the rifle.
+A lack of fitness (or being ‘gassed’/ exhausted) leads to a lack of concentration which in turn can lead to safety issues

 - These standards are absolute minimums for class attendance; a higher level of physical conditioning should be aspired to.